eclipse-kura/kura/docs/java-application-development/kura-workspace-setup.md

 For additional information regarding the installation of Java 8 on all supported operating systems, see [JDK 8 and JRE 8 Installation Guide](https://adoptium.net/installation).

-## Eclipse Oomph installer (recommended)

-The Eclipse Oomph installer is an easy way to install and configure the Eclipse IDE to start developing on Kura.

-Download the latest Eclipse Installer appropriate for your platform from [Eclipse Downloads](https://www.eclipse.org/downloads/eclipse-packages/) and follow the same steps reported in the [development environment setup guide](./development-environment-setup.md) with one notable difference: when asked to select the "Developer Type" select the **"User"** option.

-## Manual Eclipse installation (alternative)

 ### Installing Eclipse IDE

 Before installing Eclipse, you should choose directory locations for the Eclipse install and its workspaces.